thiagolocatelli/parse4j/README.md

 At the moment there are a couple of things to watch out for:

-* Each ParseObject class may only have one key with a ParseGeoPoint object.
+* Each **ParseObject** class may only have one key with a **ParseGeoPoint** object.
+The last one added is the one that is gonna be saved to the backend.
 * Points should not equal or exceed the extreme ends of the ranges.
 Latitude should not be -90.0 or 90.0.
 Longitude should not be -180.0 or 180.0.
 Attempting to set latitude or longitude out of bounds will cause an error.

 Notes